RUTH MCCABE CONTEMPORARY ART

 Playing

-As a psychotherapist, before making marks occurred to me, play continued.
+As an adult, in my years working as a psychotherapist, before making marks occurred to me, play continued.
 No maps or blueprints other than the ’training guidelines’ essential for good practice.
 Journeys were made by setting out and discovering.

-This risk-taking practice of making has been recognised as ground breaking in the field of contemporary watercolour.
+This risk-taking practice that I follow has been recognised as ground breaking in the field of contemporary watercolour.
 In 2012, my work in that medium was compared to that of Helen Frankenthaler, and one gallery owner commented that he ‘had not ever seen anyone use watercolour in that way’.

 Artists need support, and I was very grateful.